mekowalski/react-time-app/NOTES.md

     - Display morning/night dependent on AM or PM
     - ^how to do this?
     `if date = AM return morning`? not sure if this is right

+- Currently, I changed the conditional from AM/PM to 3 different times of day: morning/afternoon/night
+- The conditional worked correctly in logging the right string in the browser!
+- not sure if i should continue using `date` as my object since the app is not caring of th Date: April 4th, 2019.
+It's main concern is displaying certain content dependent on the time of day, which is based on hours of a 24hour-format